 Send In The Clones: Barbra Streisand Reveals Fluffy Canine Copies

-In an interview with Variety magazine for this month's cover, legendary singer/actor/filmmaker Barbra Streisand opines on topics ranging from the 2016 election (the voting machines were rigged against Hillary) to the #metoo movement (says Harvey Weinstein once threatened her), but one bombshell has nothing to do with politics or Hollywood.
+In an interview with Variety magazine for this month's cover, legendary singer/actor/filmmaker Barbra Streisand opines on topics ranging from the 2016 election (she says the voting machines were rigged against Hillary Clinton) to the #metoo movement (says Harvey Weinstein once threatened her), but one bombshell has nothing to do with politics or Hollywood.

 During the photo shoot, Streisand joked that a portrait with her three coton de tulear dogs should be captioned "Send in the Clones."